WEC-Sim/WDRT/doc/examples.rst

 ``````````````````````
 In the full sea state approach, simulations are run at a sampling of sea states within an envelop defined by the environmental characterization process.
 Based on the device response and relative occurrence likelihood for each sea state, an extreme distribution is constructed.
-The full sea-state approach is more rigorous than the contour approach, but also requires more modeling to implement.
+The full sea-state approach is more rigorous than the contour approach, but also requires more modelling to implement.
 This distribution gives a richer picture of the design response and can, for example, be used to study how the design response varies with return period.

 The following example is also located at ``$WDRT_SOURCE/examples/example_longTermFullSeaState.py``.

-1. Establish environmental data and sample sea stats
+1. Establish environmental data and sample sea states
-''''''''''''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''
-Following the `Environmental characterization`_ example, a the environmental conditions at a site can be characterized then sampled to provide a set of sea states for modeling analysis.
+Following the `Environmental characterization`_ example, the environmental conditions at a site can be characterized then sampled to provide a set of sea states for modelling analysis.
 For this example, we will work with the data produced in the `Environmental characterization`_ example.

 .. literalinclude:: ../examples/example_longTermFullSeaState.py